BlairCurrey/peggle-clone/README.md

   - asset should be outside dist and copied in
   - index.html should be outside dist and copied in
   - not sure about game.js.map and game.js (why does it look different than dev/watch output?)
-- [ ] ball sprite/logic should be seperated from scene (make own class?)
+- [x] ball sprite/logic should be seperated from scene (make own class?)
+- [ ] peg sprite/logic should be seperated from scene
 - [ ] new scene dir with Preloader and Game. needs to be supported in rollup (currently only supports output of src/game.ts specifically)
 - [ ] make pegs smaller (but make sure its visible)
 - [ ] fix peg hitbox to match sprite
+- [ ] fix ball hitbox to match sprite (currently square)

 ## alpha features